Layan34/2025_GP_10/README.md

 # Focus

 ## Introduction
 Focus is a graduation project that presents an interactive application designed as a game to improve users' concentration.
 The app provides a fun and simple way to practice focus and enhance attention.
+It is designed with engaging features and modern technologies to make the experience enjoyable and effective for different types of users.

 ## Technology
 - C# (for Unity scripting)